 When looking for a university, Kyle didn’t consider LCU until a family member told him to spend just one weekend at the campus.
 He showed up for a weekend, got to know some of the people at LCU, and within the weekend, Kyle realized LCU was the place he needed to be.

 Kyle quickly found himself involved in many activities as a psychology major at LCU.
-After four years of hard academic research and conferences, Kyle was selected to present his research in the scholars’ colloquium.
+After four years of hard academic research and conferences, Kyle was selected to present his research in the LCU Scholars Colloquium.

-Kyle explains his overall experience at LCU, “Virtually every department here on campus I’ve been able to step foot in and put my hands to work doing something.
+When asked about his overall experience at LCU, Kyle said, “Virtually every department here on campus I’ve been able to step foot in and put my hands to work doing something.
 I don’t think if I were at any other campus in the world could I do that.
 This is a unique place for that reason.”